HelmOar/project-1-group-1/assets/README.md

-Description
+GLOBAL WARMING

+#Description

-This project was aimed at providing scientific data on markers of climate change.
-The project featured HTML, CSS, JavaScript and APIs.
+This project targeted scientific data of markers of climate change.
+The project focused on creating a Global Warming Data Platform, which featured HTML, CSS, JavaScript and server-side APIs.
+User interaction encompassed searching for key data points, such as CO2 levels - across differing time periods to understand comparative shifts in global warming.

-Human activity is the principal cause of Earth Warming at an unprecedented rate - and hard science provides the unequivocal evidence to capture and show alarming changes in our global temperature, arctic ice, CO2 concentration and ocean warming.
+- Human activity is the principal cause of Earth Warming at an unprecedented rate - and hard science provides the unequivocal evidence to capture and show alarming changes in our global temperature, arctic ice, CO2 concentration and ocean warming.

-We wanted to explore the scientific facts about global warming to understand at a deeper level what is occurring and if /what is being addressed in regards to solutions.
+- We wanted to explore the scientific facts about global warming to understand at a deeper level what is occurring and if /what is being addressed in regards to solutions.

-In addition we are inspired to disseminate the evidence to inform individuals, communities, and governments about the trajectory our planet is on - and what maybe possible.
+- In addition we are inspired to disseminate the evidence to inform individuals, communities, and governments about the trajectory our planet is on - and what maybe possible.

-Importantly, we wanted to build an awareness of the immediacy of forging solutions at a systemic level, so we collectively can harness adaptive solutions to reverse global warming.
+- Importantly, we wanted to build an awareness of the immediacy of forging solutions at a systemic level, so we collectively harness adaptive solutions to reverse global warming.
 Ultimately we are focused on how we can change out-moded approaches by humans on our interaction with our earth, wildlife and eco-systems.

-We have developed a comprehensive web application, that incorporates API functionality to deliver to users, specific climate data: accessed across various time periods - that drivers scientific data about key climate markers, and that presents a comparative understanding of climate shifts across specific time points.
+- We have developed a comprehensive web application, that incorporates API functionality to deliver to users, specific climate data, accessed across various time periods - that drives scientific data about key climate markers, and that presents an data of climate shifts across specific time points.

-Table of Contents (Optional)
+#Table of Contents (Optional)

-If your README is long, add a table of contents to make it easy for users to find what they need.
+(If your README is long, add a table of contents to make it easy for users to find what they need.)

-Usage
+#Usage

-To use the application, open the links below in your browser to view global warming data.
+To use the application, please open the links below in your browser to view comparative global warming data.

 The URL of the GitHub repository: https://github.com/HelmOar/project-1-group-1

 The URL of the functional, deployed application on GitHub Pages:

-TODO The following is a screenshots of our project:
+***TODO The following is a screenshot of our project:
-To add a screenshot, create an assets/images folder in your repository and upload your screenshot to it.
-Then, using the relative filepath, add it to your README using the following syntax:
+(To add a screenshot, create an assets/images folder in your repository and upload your screenshot to it.
+Then, using the relative filepath, add it to your README using the following syntax:)

-Application directive
+#Application directive

-TODO Provide a step-by-step description of how to use the app.
+***TODO Provide a step-by-step description of how to use the app.

-Credits
+The search feature allows the user to interact with specific years and selected climate markers.
+The user can then compare across different years in history changes in selected markers.
+The website calls on third-party API to extract information and displays the data on the webpage.
+ Using local storage, past searches can allow a recall of previous data.

+#Credits

 https://global-warming.org
 https://climate.nasa.gov